Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 ### Copying Test Sets

-To copy one or more test sets, simply select the check-boxes of the test sets you want to copy and then select the Edit \> Copy Items menu option.
-This will copy the current test set selection to the clipboard.
-Then select the place where you want the test sets to be inserted and choose the Edit \> Paste Items option.
+To copy one or more test sets, select the check-boxes of the test sets (or test set folder) you want to copy and then select Edit > Copy Items from the menu.
+This will copy the current test set / test set folder selection to the clipboard.
+Then select the place you want the test sets to be inserted and choose the Edit > Paste Items option.

-The test sets will now be copied into the destination you specified.
-The name of the copied test sets will be prefixed with "Copy of..." to distinguish them from the originals.
+The test sets will now be copied to the destination you specified.
+The name of the copied test sets will have " - Copy" added to the end to distinguish them from the originals.
+If you are copying test set folders, only the top level folders' name(s) will will have " - Copy" added to the end - the new copies of items in the folder will have the same names as the originals.

 ### Moving Test Sets